GLOBAL MARKETS-China joins Asian shares in cautious advance ahead of trade talks

 Sterling traded at $1.2290 GBP=D4, capped by concerns that sizeable differences between Britain and the European Union remained for striking a Brexit withdrawal deal.

+With just 24 days to go before the United Kingdom is due to leave the EU, both sides are positioning themselves to avoid blame for a delay or a disorderly no-deal Brexit.

-The yuan gained 0.35% to 7.1269 yuan per dollar CNY=CFXS after the Chinese central bank set a stronger-than-expected mid-point.
+The yuan gained 0.35% to 7.1269 yuan per dollar CNY=CFXS, catching up to overseas market moves over the holidays.

 U.S. debt yields jumped back as $78 billion in note and bond supply slated for auction this week helped push prices lower after last week's dramatic rise.

-Oil prices rose on Tuesday, as unrest in oil-producing countries Iraq and Ecuador raised concerns of supply disruption.
+Oil prices rose as unrest in oil-producing countries Iraq and Ecuador raised concerns of supply disruptions.

 ((hideyuki.sano@thomsonreuters.com; +81 3 4563 2768;))